RewardisGem/oracle-dul/README.md

 # oracle-dul-prm

-PRM-DUL is an Oracle Data Unloader(  an Oracle Database Disaster Recovery Tool)  , developed by Parnassus Data Inc. for Oracle database recovery.
+PRM-DUL is an oracle data unloader(an oracle database disaster recovery tool)  , developed by parnassusdata corp for oracle database recovery.

-PRM-DUL is available as a service or as a product. www.parnassusdata.com
+PRM-DUL is available as a service or as a product.

-PRM-DUL can be used to extract data from database instances that cannot be started and that are effectively scrap.
+PRM-DUL can be used to extract data from oracle database that cannot be started up and that are effectively scrap.
 It can also be used as a fast method to extract data.

-Users can purchase PRM for its rich GUI on your recovery.
-Or, you can contact ParnassusData for professional service that is either onsite or remote for your request.
-Rich GUI wizard can guide your recovery process.
-PRM can recovery your data direct from your database file system (dirty read).
-If your data has not been covered, PRM can guarantee your 99.9% data back.
+User can purchase PRM for its rich GUI on your recovery.
+Or, you can contact parnassusdata for professional remote service.
+Rich gui wizard can guide your recovery process.

+PRM can unload your data directly from damaged file system (dirty read).
+If your data has not been overwritten , PRM will guarantee your 99.9% data can be restored.